Best Xbox Game Pass games for console & PC (July 2023)

 Each mission is a puzzle with hundreds of moving parts, and it can be great fun to plot out devilish ways to shuffle your targets off of their mortal coil — whether that’s using a gun, strangling them, throwing them from a rooftop, poisoning them, or anything else.
 It’s a tough job, but someone has to do it.

-Persona 5: Royal (PC, Console) (Optimized for Xbox Series S|X)
+Bramble: The Mountain King (PC, Console) (Optimized for Xbox Series S|X)

 Persona 5 is that rare JRPG where you don’t have to be a big fan of the genre to get into it.
-Sure, the combat is turn-based, but it’s as flashy as they come, and the narrative is set in a modern-day Tokyo which teeters between offering the mundanity of school life and dungeons to battle demons.
+Sure, the combat is turn-based, but it’s as flashy as they come, and the narrative is set in a modern-day Tokyo that teeters between offering the mundanity of school life and dungeons to battle demons.

-Psychonauts 2 (PC, Console) (Optimized for Xbox Series S|X)
+Psychonauts 2 (PC, Console — Optimized for Xbox Series X|S)

 The original Psychonauts may have launched in 2005, but its 2021 sequel doesn’t skip a beat.
 In fact, it picks up right where its predecessor left off, reintroducing Razputin “Raz” Aquato.
 Players will jump into the fractured psyche of multiple characters, with each world offering a unique playground Raz can experiment with using his Psi-Powers.